cbaospiq/demoBnaca/README.md

  - **mvn azure-webapp:deploy**

 *Note:
 Others methods without using maven can be found in this [document](https://drive.google.com/file/d/1M8wZc1t_-Yi0ZYzZW3eozkiFZ31uxEdv/view?usp=sharing).

 # 5. Create Microsoft Teams Aplication

- - It is necessary to create a manifest by changing the necessary data [here](https://drive.google.com/file/d/11wneNSdHSNcAQ7NB7MDPoeQpa3i7UL40/view?usp=sharing)
+ - It is necessary to create a manifest by changing the necessary data.
+Here you can find and [expample](https://drive.google.com/file/d/11wneNSdHSNcAQ7NB7MDPoeQpa3i7UL40/view?usp=sharing)

  - Make a .zip with the manifest and the images for the icons to the app.
 Example [manifiest.zip](https://drive.google.com/file/d/1FOwlkhCawFNjA7r8DMzf-zhYSuvPuTQR/view?usp=sharing)

  - Upload the manifest on Teams.

 *Note:

-For more information about how must being values at the [manifiest](https://docs.microsoft.com/es-es/microsoftteams/platform/resources/schema/manifest-schema).
+For more information about the [manifiest](https://docs.microsoft.com/es-es/microsoftteams/platform/resources/schema/manifest-schema).